 Do you have a plan?

-While we're busy gathering food, water, and other survival supplies, it is important to know what to do if medical help and supplies are not available?
+Survival medicine and first aid might take a back-of-the-line place while we're busy gathering food, water, and other survival supplies.
+However, it's very important to know what to do if medical help and supplies are not available, such as when the grid fails.

 I love hearing stories from my parents of their life before I was born.
 Don't you?